Lesaffrea/Dulux_paint/README.md

 # Markdown and script

-EDA.Rmd  this is the intial analysis, it includes data transformation and a first exploration of models.
+**EDA.Rmd**  this is the intial analysis, it includes data transformation and a first exploration of models.

+**Models.Rmd**  this is the development of a stcaking model, in this markdown we use the stack method.
+It is still an exploration.